zuplo/docs/docs/articles/dev-portal-keycloak-auth.md

 ### 3/ Configure the Developer Portal

-Inside of the Zuplo Developer portal navigate to the <CodeEditorTabIcon />
-**Code Editor** tab and open the `dev-portal.json` file.
+Inside of the Zuplo Developer portal navigate to the **Code Editor** tab and open the `dev-portal.json` file.
 Under the "Authentication" section, set the "Provider" to "OpenID Connect".
 Set the "Authority" value to the `issuer` value you copied from the JSON file in the previous step.
 Set the "Client ID" value to the value you set in step 1 (in our example this is `zuplo-dev-portal`).
 Click "Save".

 ![alt text](../../public/media/dev-portal-keycloak-auth/image-6.png)